tkotmat/ProjectPuzzle/README.md

 # ProjectPuzzle
-a simple puzzle game where simple geometric shapes are used to build levels and all the shapes move and interact using physics
+a simple puzzle game where simple geometric shapes are used to build levels and all the shapes move and interact using physics."The levels consist of a single square containing cubic shapes.
+There are two directions for cube movement: horizontal and vertical.
+When the player moves the player's cube, all dynamic cubes in one of these two directions also move in the same direction.
+Additionally, there are cubes that can push other cubes, as well as static cubes.
+Based on these mechanics, levels are created that the player must complete by solving logical puzzles."